pepkit/pepspec/docs/looper/looper-config.md

 # How to use the looper config file

+The looper configuration file contains important information about the looper project.
+It is named `.looper.yaml` by default and lives at the root of the project.
+It points to the PEP project (via `pep_config`).
+It allows the user to supply the pipeline interfaces.

 Here is an example of a looper config file using local PEP and multiple pipeline interfaces:

 ```yaml